Skip to main content

 b.
 Employers’ social security

-The amounts paid to Social Security for social contributions paid by the company based on the salaries and wages of its staff will be included.
+The amounts paid to Social Security for social contributions by the company based on the salaries and wages of its staff will be included.

 c.
-Compensations
+Compensation

 See in this regard the first Additional Provision of the consolidated text of the Law on the Regulation of Pension Plans and Funds in the wording given by Law 27/2011, of August 1 ( BOE of 2).